tonnyeremin/Urban-Data-Science/README.md

 What we mean under pedestrian accessibility?
 For us it means the ability to reach particular everyday - life points of interest (POI) in a reasonable time.
 Under reasonable time we mean time that children need to spend to walk 1300 meters.
 This distance is recommended as reasonable for selected age range.
 [2]    Common POIs for children from 10 to 16 years are: schools, hobby and leisure time facilities, libraries, sport facilities and outdoor playgrounds.

  The objectives of this study therefore are:   (1) Analyze current city`s infrastructure for children in terms of density population and density of POIs.
 (2) Build network of walkable routes.
-(3) Define clusters
+(3) Define walkability clusters

 With discussions on related literatures, this section has introduced the purpose and scope of this paper. **Study Area and Data** section goes into the study area and data sources.
 Methods are introduced in **Methods** section. **Results** section presents the results and illustrates how the results can be applied in planning practice.
 Conclusions and policy recommendations are followed in **Discussion and Conclusions** section.

 ## 3. Study Area and Data